PHOTOS: Flooding in Northwest El Paso County

-EL PASO, Texas (KTSM) – Heavy rainfall continues to to impact the region into the weekend and residents in Northwest El Paso are seeing the result.
+EL PASO, Texas (KTSM) — Heavy rainfall continued to affect the region into the weekend and residents in Northwest El Paso saw the result.

 Viewers say they’ve seen some flood levels where water is reaching their knees and seeping into businesses.
-The National Weather Service says Northwest El Paso County is under a flash flood warning as more rainfall is expected over the next couple of hours.
+The National Weather Service says Northwest El Paso County is under a flash flood warning as more rainfall is expected over the next couple of hours on Friday night.

 Drivers are advised not to drive in areas that appear to be flooded or experiencing ponding.